MattKevan/kevan.tv/_articles/designing-the-design-process.md

 title: Designing the design process
 date: '2016-10-23 00:00:00'
 layout: post
-tags: [Design process, NDP]
+tags:
+- Design process
-lead: The method used to create a design is as important as the design itself - and can be a big contributor to a project’s success or failure.
+description: The method used to create a design is as important as the design itself - and can be a big contributor to a project’s success or failure.
 Here’s how I’ve designed the process at NDP.
-thumbnail: ''
-banner: ''
 author: Matt Kevan
 ---